promptedbyesha/product-feature-adoption-ab-test-analysis/README.md

 - New users: **+23.7% relative lift** in Day-7 retention (p = 0.000046) ✓ Significant
 - Returning users: +5.9% lift (p = 0.179) ✗ Not significant
 - Decision: **Ship for new users.
 Iterate for returning users.**

+## 🎯 Final Decision

+This analysis goes beyond measuring uplift — it evaluates **where**, **for whom**, and **whether** the feature should be shipped.

+- ✅ Ship for new users
+- ⚠ Iterate for returning users
+- ❌ Do not roll out universally without segmentation

+This ensures data-driven and context-aware product decisions.

+## 📝 Methodology

+- A/B testing with **Control vs Test groups**
+- **Chi-square hypothesis testing**
+- **95% Confidence Intervals (CI)**
+- Segmentation analysis across:
+  - User type (new vs returning)
+  - Device (desktop, mobile, tablet)
+  - Region
+- Funnel analysis for feature adoption behavior

+---
+## 🧪 **Experiment Design**

+This experiment simulates a controlled A/B test to evaluate the impact of a new product feature on 7-day user retention.

+- **Hypothesis:** The new feature improves Day-7 retention
+- **Control Group:** Users without feature exposure
+- **Test Group:** Users exposed to the feature
+- **Primary Metric:** Day-7 retention rate
+- **Minimum Detectable Effect (MDE):** ~5% absolute lift
+  (Chosen as a practically meaningful improvement for product decisions)

+## 📋 Assumptions

+- Users are randomly assigned to control and test groups
+- Observations are independent across users
+- Sample size (~5000 users) is sufficient for chi-square test validity
+- No major external factors influencing user behavior during the experiment

+These assumptions ensure the statistical results are valid and interpretable.

+## 📈 Statistical Interpretation

+- **New Users:**
+  95% CI: [+3.6pp, +10.4pp]
+  → Does NOT include zero → effect is statistically significant

+- **Returning Users:**
+  95% CI: [-1.4pp, +7.4pp]
+  → Includes zero → effect is NOT statistically distinguishable from no impact

+This confirms that the observed lift for new users is reliable, while for returning users it may be due to random variation.

+---
+## 💡Business Impact

+- A +23.7% relative lift in retention for new users suggests strong early-stage engagement improvement
+- If scaled, this could significantly increase user activation and long-term retention (LTV)
+- No significant impact on returning users indicates the feature may not improve behavior for already engaged users

+👉 Strategic takeaway:
+Roll out the feature for new users to maximize growth impact, while iterating on experience for returning users.

+---
+## 🔎 Deeper Product Insight

+Although users who engage with the feature show higher retention, the overall effect for returning users is not statistically significant.

+This suggests:
+- Possible behavioral differences between new and returning users
+- Feature may be more effective during onboarding than for habitual usage
+- Potential selection bias — more engaged users are more likely to use the feature

+👉 Key takeaway:
+Not all statistically significant results translate into universal product wins, segmentation is critical to avoid misleading aggregate conclusions.

+👉 Implication:
+The feature is likely an **activation driver**, not a **retention enhancer** for mature users.

 ---
 ## 📈 Dashboard Preview